-The board's duties are identical to those listed in Chapter Five, with the following exception:
+The board's duties are identical to those listed in Chapter Five, of this manual, with the following exception:

 - 1. Officers are elected by a plurality vote of the board from among the current directors, unless state laws mandate otherwise. - 2.
-Committees the only standing committee for an affiliate association is the Finance committee.
+Committees the standing committee is the Finance committee.